HqWu-HITCS/Awesome-Keyphrase-Prediction/README.md

-		■ Adaptive Beam Search Decoding for Discrete Keyphrase Generation (AAAI20) ■ ONE2SET: Generating Diverse Keyphrases as a Set (ACL21) ■ Keyphrase Generation with Fine-Grained Evaluation-Guided Reinforcement Learning(EMNLP21)
+		■ Adaptive Beam Search Decoding for Discrete Keyphrase Generation (AAAI20) ■ ONE2SET: Generating Diverse Keyphrases as a Set (ACL21) ■ Keyphrase Generation with Fine-Grained Evaluation-Guided Reinforcement Learning(EMNLP21) ■ Fast and Constrained Absent Keyphrase Generation by Prompt-Based Learning (AAAI2022)

 	○  Jointly extractive and a generative for keyphrase ■ An Integrated Approach for KG via Exploring the Power of Retrieval and Extraction (NAACL19)